KhalidAdan/KhalidAdan/README.md

  - :office: I work with Gadget, a small Ottawa based startup!
  - :sunglasses: I'm currently learning the Unity and Unreal game engines
- - :iphone: Really interested in finding new ways to create more immersive experiences on the web
+ - :iphone: Really interested in finding new ways to create more immersive experiences on the web, especially for education!